 i.
-Everyone in public office at all levels, all who serve the public or deliver public services, including ministers, civil servants, councillors and local authority officers, should uphold the Seven Principles of Public Life, also known as the Nolan Principles (see section 4.6 below).
+Everyone in public office at all levels, all who serve the public or deliver public services, including ministers, civil servants, councillors and local authority officers, should uphold

-- ii.
-Building on these principles, the following general principles have been developed specifically for the role of councillor. - iii.
-In accordance with the public trust placed in me, on all occasions: - I act with integrity and honesty; - I act lawfully; - · I treat all persons fairly and with respect; and - I lead by example and act in a way that secures public confidence in the role of councillor. - iv.
-In undertaking my role: - I impartially exercise my responsibilities in the interests of the local community; - I do not improperly seek to confer an advantage, or disadvantage, on any person; - I avoid conflicts of interest; - I exercise reasonable care and diligence; - I ensure that public resources are used prudently in accordance with my local authority's requirements and in the public interest; - I affirm my commitment to and encouragement of others to promote Corporate Parenting (including their safeguarding and welfare) in respect of the City Council's children in care; - I will take into account and abide by all other relevant council policies and procedures.

-Application of the Code of Conduct

-- i.
-This Code of Conduct applies to you as soon as you sign your declaration of acceptance of the office of councillor or attend your first meeting as a co-opted member and continues to apply to you until you cease to be a councillor or co-opted member. - ii.
-This Code of Conduct applies to you when you are acting in your capacity as a councillor which may include when: - you are acting in your capacity as a councillor and /or as a representative of your council; - you are claiming to act as a councillor and/or as a representative of your council;
+May 2 . . rt C Codes and Protocols of Conduct for Members Deleted: July 2022 · · · · the Seven Principles of Public Life, also known as the Nolan Pri below). nciples (see section 4.6 ii.
+Building on these principles, the following general principles specifically for the role of councillor. have been developed iii.
+In accordance with the public trust placed in me, on all occasions: I act with integrity and honesty; • I act lawfully; I treat all persons fairly and with respect; and I lead by example and act in a way that secures public co councillor. onfidence in the role of iv.
+In undertaking my role: I impartially exercise my responsibilities in the interests of the local community; I do not improperly seek to confer an advantage, or disadva antage, on any person; • I avoid conflicts of interest; I exercise reasonable care and diligence; I ensure that public resources are used prudently in acc authority's requirements and in the public interest; cordance with my local I affirm my commitment to and encouragement of others Parenting (including their safeguarding and welfare) in resp children in care; I will take into account and abide by all other relevant procedures. nt council policies and Appli ication of the Code of Conduct i.
+This Code of Conduct applies to you as soon as you sign your decla the office of councillor or attend your first meeting as a co-opted to apply to you until you cease to be a councillor or co-opted mem member and continues ii.
+This Code of Conduct applies to you when you are acting in your which may include when: capacity as a councillor you are acting in your capacity as a councillor and /or as a council; a representative of your • you are doiming to get as a councillar and (or as a represent